shangc1997/Parking-Payment-System/README.md

 # Parking-Payment-System
 ## Overview
-This project is a web-based Parking Payment System that allows users to:

-- Register and log in
-- Park a vehicle
-- Calculate parking fees
-- View parking history
+The Parking Payment System provides a simple platform for users to manage parking payments online.
+Users can create an account, log in securely, calculate parking fees, and submit payment information.
+The system stores user and payment data in a database and ensures secure access through authentication and authorization.

+This project was developed as part of a web development course and focuses on implementing core full-stack development concepts.

 ## Features

-- User authentication (login & register)
+- User registration and login system
-- Secure session management
+- Secure authentication and authorization
-- Parking fee calculation
+- Parking fee calculation based on time
-- Parking history tracking
-- Admin/user authorization

-## System Architecture

-The application follows a simple MVC-style architecture.

-Client
-- HTML
-- CSS
-- JavaScript

-Server
-- Node.js
-- Express.js

-Database
+- Payment submission and record storage
-- MongoDB
+- User session management

-Flow
-User → Browser → Express Server → Database
+- Dynamic web pages rendered from the server

 ## Tech Stack
 Frontend
 - HTML
 - CSS